-There are commitments, guarantees, and contingent liabilities relating to construction projects entered into by the Company that arise in the normal course of operations which are not reflected in the financial statements.
-As at December 31, 2014, management is of the opinion that losses, if any, from these commitments and contingencies will not have material effects on the Company's financial statements.
+There are commitments, guarantees, and contingent liabilities relating to construction projects and other activities entered into by the Company that arise in the normal course of operations which are not reflected in the financial statements.
+As at December 31, 2015, management is of the opinion that losses, if any, from these commitments and contingencies will not have material effects on the Company's financial statements.